socnetv/app/docs/roadmaps/roadmap_architecture_performance.md

 chosen to maximise $ |N(u) \cap P| $; main loop iterates only $ P \setminus N(u) $.
 Correctness
 argument and paper references in the method docstring.

+### #249 — Viewport auto-fit and resize debouncing ✅ Done

+**Problem:** `resizeEvent` fired O(N × fps) cross-thread rescaling signals during a window-drag resize.
+Zoom buttons, mouse wheel, and `reset()` relied on the `zoomSlider::valueChanged → changeMatrixScale` chain — a no-op when the slider value was unchanged.
+After resize, the network often vanished from view because `canvasSizeSet` never triggered a viewport re-fit.

+**Changes:**
+- `resizeEvent` now debounces via a 150 ms single-shot `QTimer`; one `canvasSizeSet` fires per stable stop instead of once per pixel of window drag.
+Old guide-repositioning loop (O(items)) replaced by `clearGuides()` — guides are recreated by the next layout run anyway.
+- `canvasSizeSet` emits `signalLayoutFinished` after all `setNodePos` signals, so the viewport auto-fits as soon as the main thread finishes moving nodes.
+- Zoom slider wired to `sliderMoved` (genuine user drag only). `zoomIn()`, `zoomOut()`, and `reset()` now call `changeMatrixScale()` directly, decoupling view updates from the slider chain and making Ctrl+wheel, button auto-repeat, and keyboard shortcuts reliable at any slider position.
+- `zoomToFit()` caps the computed zoom index at `m_zoomIndexInit` (100 %) — small networks are
+  never over-zoomed; only layouts larger than the viewport scale down.

 ---